cambridge-cares/TheWorldAvatar/Apps/Modules/login/README.md

 # Login Module

-This module contains two parts core and feature.
-It integrates [AppAuth for Android](https://github.com/openid/AppAuth-Android) to communicate with OAuth2.0 and OpenId Connect providers (eg. Keycloak) for authentication.
+This module contains two parts: core and feature.
+It integrates [AppAuth for Android](https://github.com/openid/AppAuth-Android) to turn the app to an OAuth2.0 and OpenId Connect client and communicate with authentication provider (eg. Keycloak) for authentication.

 ## Setup